 We are proud of the excellent progress that our pupils make while they are with us.
 Whether it is through our innovative Gifted and Talented Academy and Sports Academy Programmes, our effective Curriculum Support Unit, or our Autistic Spectrum Centre we have high expectations of every child and support this ethos through rewards and celebrations.

 Achievements are not only academic - whether it be through cheerleading, rugby, dancing, acting, the Duke of Edinburgh Award scheme or ‘Young Musician of the Year’, there is opportunity for everyone to fulfil their potential.

 As an innovative and creative academy, we work in partnership with the global community.
-Our links with local organisations, businesses, further and higher education institutions and wider links, such as with a link school in Gambia, help raise the aspirations of our pupils and open their eyes to the wider world.
+Our links with local organisations, businesses, further and higher education institutions and wider links help raise the aspirations of our pupils and open their eyes to the wider world.

 The work that takes place in the classroom is the cornerstone of the academy’s success and our staff are well qualified, enthusiastic, skilled, dedicated and consistent.
-Our involvement in teacher training and teacher professional development ensures that we stay on our toes when it comes to providing outstanding learning opportunities.
+Our involvement in teacher training and teacher professional development ensures that we keep up-to-date when it comes to providing outstanding learning opportunities.